Pusťme se do toho

 Near the upper-left corner, ensure that the property list shows Items.

-The value of this property, which appears in the formula bar, determines not only the source of data that appears on the screen but also the filter and sort columns.
+The value of this property, which appears in the formula bar, determines not only the source of data that appears on the screen but also the search and sort columns.

 For example, the formula bar might contain this formula by default.

-Based on this formula, users can show only those records that start with one or more letters in the AccountID column.
+Based on this formula, users can search for all records that contains one or more letters in the AccountID column.

 Later in this procedure, you'll change the formula to sort the records based on the Title column instead.

-In the formula bar, replace both instances of AccountID with Title (including the double quotation marks around the second instance).
+In the formula bar, replace "AccountID" with "Title" (including the double quotation marks).

 The formula bar should now contain a formula that resembles this example: